ouspg/CompSec/Lab6_Digital_Forensics/README.md

 >
 > *You: How so?
 In this case we have court order for service provider to give us access to Mallorys email-account.*
 >
 > *Leading investigator: Yes we do, but seems like they all have gone on holiday or something.
 I did not succeed connecting to anybody who could give us access right now.
-Typical corporate bureaucratics...*
+Typical corporate bureaucracy in action...*
 >
 > *You: Oh.
 That's bad.
 But eventually we will get it.*
 >